 - MAU (Monthly Active Users) – normally for various B2B tools that are used a few times a month or even less (security, accounting, etc.).

+How to calculate DAUThough counting DAU may seem as easy as a pie, you won’t find two organizations that do it the same way.
+The main sticking points here are who constitutes a user and what counts as an action.
 While most the companies agree on essentially the same definition of a user, a useful action may vary significantly from business to business.
 Here are only a few common examples of what actions are considered to be valuable in different verticals:

 - Online media: Visit, page impression, share with friends